 FRENCH NO. 12 – World no. 87 Pierre-Hugues Herbert (Twitter @p2hugz, Instagram @pierrehuguesherbert)

 His career-high singles ranking of world no. 76 was achieved only recently, but Herbert has already accomplished much at the age of 25.
 World no. 2 in doubles, he is a two-time major champion alongside countryman Mahut – and the holder of three Masters 1000 trophies this year alone.
-The current season has been the most consistent of Herbert’s singles career to date – despite his lone ATP final coming in Winston-Salem in 2015 – and it has seen him qualify for ATP events five times.
+The current season has been the most consistent of Herbert’s singles career to date – despite his lone ATP final coming in Winston-Salem in 2015 – and it has seen him qualify for ATP events on five separate occasions.
 Expect to see him rise still further in 2017.

 AND A SPECIAL MENTION: